dougeby/IntuneDocs/intune/apps-win32-app-management.md

     And, if the application is `ApplicationName.exe`, the command would be the applicaiton name followed by the command argruments (switches) supported by the package.
 Such as:<br>
     'ApplicationName.exe /quite'<br>
-    In the above command, the `ApplicaitonName.exe` package supports the `/quite` command argrument.<p> For the specific agruments supported by the applicaiton package, contact your application vendor.
+    In the above command, the `ApplicaitonName.exe` package supports the `/quite` command argrument.<p> For the specific agruments supported by the application package, contact your application vendor.

 3. Add the complete uninstall command line to uninstall the app based on the app’s GUID.